Archiblog/PTb-further-ongoing-research/README.md

 # PTb-further-ongoing-research

-Web map designed for further ongoing research starting in August 2024
+The Potteries Thinkbelt study was a working hypothesis constructed by Cedric Price as a basis for further ongoing research

 Made by Norman Fellows